X3I/poketwo.com/game/unsupported.md

 ## Breeding and XP Share

 There will never be breeding or the XP Share.
-The reason for this is we have IV resets, and it doesn't lend itself well to an MMO game.
+The reason for this is we have IV resets, and breeding doesn't lend itself well to an MMO game.